chryspenalber/meet-landing-page/README.md

 Through this project, I practiced:

 - Advanced use of **CSS Grid** and **Flexbox** together
-- How to use `clamp()` for responsive font and element sizing
 - Structuring a page using semantic HTML and modular SCSS
 - Creating **layered backgrounds** with `::before` and `::after` in the footer
-- Styling buttons with hover transitions and color contrasts for accessibility

 ---